Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present numerical experiments to evaluate the performance of our algorithm.
-All experiments were run in Julia~1.12 using FrankWolfe.jl~\cite{Besancon2022-lx}\footnote{\url{https://github.com/ZIB-IOL/FrankWolfe.jl}} on a Mac Studio equipped with an Apple M4 Max processor and 128GB of LPDDR5 memory.
+All experiments were run in Julia~1.12 using FrankWolfe.jl~\citep{Besancon2022-lx}\footnote{\url{https://github.com/ZIB-IOL/FrankWolfe.jl}} on a Mac Studio equipped with an Apple M4 Max processor and 128GB of LPDDR5 memory.
 In the plots, \adcgs denotes \adcgs with $\alpha = 1.0$.
 Labels \adcgs:0.5, \adcgs:0.1, and \adcgs:0.0 correspond to $\alpha = 0.5, 0.1, 0.0$, respectively.
-We use $\beta = 1 - \sqrt{6}/3$, $\eta_1 = \frac{2}{5L_0}$ with $L_0$ defined in~\eqref{def:initial-curvature}, and $\delta_k = \frac{D^2}{k^{1+\theta}(k+1)}$ with the diameter $D$ of the constraint set and $\theta = 10^{-3}$.
+We use $\beta = 1 - \sqrt{6}/3$, $\eta_1 = \frac{2}{5L_0}$ with $L_0$ defined in~\eqref{def:initial-curvature}, and $\theta = 10^{-3}$.
 The effect of choosing $\theta$ is minimal in practice because we use $D$, which is larger than $D_0$.
-Methods with the suffix ``(LS1)'' (\eg, \adcgs(LS1)) apply the line search (\cref{alg:ls-first-iteration}) at the first iteration.
+Methods with the suffix ``(LS1)'' (\eg, \adcgs:0.5(LS1)) apply the line search (\cref{alg:ls-first-iteration}) at the first iteration.
 We stop when $\max_{v \in P}\langle \nabla f(x_k), x_k - v\rangle \leq 10^{-10}$ or when the maximum number of iterations is reached.
-We set the maximum number of inner iterations for \adcgs and CGS to 50.
-Each plot reports both the primal gap and the FW gap on the y-axis, which is on a logarithmic scale.
-When $f(x^*)$ is unknown, we use the lowest objective value attained among all methods as an approximation of $f(x^*)$ to compute the primal gap.
+Each figure reports both the primal gap and the FW gap, with all y-axes on a logarithmic scale.
+When $f(x^*)$ is unknown, we use the lowest objective value attained by any method as a proxy for $f(x^*)$ when computing the primal gap.
 We report results versus the number of iterations (FOO calls), wall-clock time, and the number of LMO calls.
 For readability, we truncate the y-axis to omit extremely large values.